jimthemighty/platform-scaffold/amp/DEVELOPING.md

 If your AMP project has been created with the `platform-generator`, by now you should already have a Mobify GA-ID set up in the project's `package.json` file.
 If not, you can add a `gaAccount` field to your `./amp/package.json` file to configure your Mobify GA-ID.
 To further configure customer AMP GA-ID, include another field in your `package.json` file, being `ampgaAccount`, and set it to the customer GA-ID.

-To test and ensure the AMP client is sending data correctly to Google Analytics for the configured GA-ID's:
+To test and ensure that AMP is sending data correctly to Google Analytics for the configured GA-ID's:
-- `npm run dev`, open the chrome debugger, switch to the network tab, and visit `localhost:3000/potions`
+- `npm run dev`, open the chrome debugger, switch to the network tab, and visit `localhost:3000/potions.html`
 - You should see two requests fire to Google Analytics.
 You can search for your newly set GA-ID's to find the analytics request.
 If not, you have configured something incorrectly.

 ## Custom Domains